 Opera Alive encourages music and arts to be an integral part of learning for students of all ages.
 Downloadable education guides, school visits and field trips to the Northern Alberta Jubilee Auditorium during a dress rehearsal allow students to explore the art form while using their imagination and thinking critically.
 For classroom visits, special guests will speak, sing and introduce elements of opera in a creative way.
 A limited number of complimentary visits are offered throughout the season.
-Students can also participate in the making of an opera with our education program, DIY Opera.

 The heroine—or anti-heroine—of Richard Strauss’s Elektra is a character based in the myths of ancient Greece who is consumed by tumultuous revenge.
 Set in the palace of the murdered King Agamemnon in the years following the Trojan War, this opera navigates the psychological turmoil of Elektra, obsessed with avenging the death of her father.
 Strauss’s spine-chilling score will keep students on the edge of their seats as Elektra gets closer and closer to her target: her mother Klytämnestra.
-Our production features talented young conductor, 23-year-old Alexander Prior.
+Our production features talented young conductor, 24-year-old Alexander Prior.
 He brings youthful exuberance and technical mastery into the extremely difficult score of Elektra, promising to inspire students and teachers alike.

 Special thanks to our education partners: